Tips and Resources for Community Foundations Responding to COVID-19

 Responding to your community’s needs during the COVID-19 pandemic is complicated.
-How you can combat the outbreak and its deepening impact on public health and the economy will differ from place to place.
+Your approach to combatting the outbreak and its impact on public health and the economy will differ from place to place.
 However, effective practices are emerging among community foundations that are applicable and adaptable to many different regions.

 Here are some tips and resources from the Council’s team and from community foundations around the country to help you respond in your community.